Overview

 TAKE-OUT: | Foster Bar |

-TRIP LENGTH: | 3 days/2 nights, 4 days/3 nights or 5 days/4 nights |
+TRIP LENGTH: | 3 days/2 nights, 4 days/3 nights, or 5 days/4 nights |

-BOAT TYPES: | Oar rafts, paddle rafts with oar assist (requires 11 or more trip passengers), inflatable kayaks |
+BOAT OPTIONS: | Oar rafts, paddle rafts with oar assist (requires 12 or more guests), inflatable kayaks |

 The Day Before Your Trip